PRIMED-Ancestry-Inference/basic_admixture/README.md

 input | description
 --- | ---
 ancestry_frac | File with ancestry fractions
-cluster_groups | File with two columns.
-First column is new cluster labels, the second column is which original cluster label maps to the new cluster label
+cluster_groups | File with two to three columns.
+First column is new cluster labels, the second column is which original cluster label maps to the new cluster label.
+Optional third column is hex code color.

 Outputs: